Dean's Future Scholars (DFS)

 Lemelson Foundation Elementary Education Math & Science Master's Cohort

-This is a program offered with the help of Mrs. Dorothy Lemslson that allows TWELVE K-6 teachers in the Washoe County School District the opportunity to complete a master's degree in Elementary Education with an emphasis in Math and Science.
+This is a program offered with the help of Mrs. Dorothy Lemelson that allows TWELVE K-6 teachers in the Washoe County School District the opportunity to complete a master's degree in Elementary Education with an emphasis in Math and Science.

 Nevada Dual Sensory Impairment Project